-Try Brandwatch to explore topic analysis, measure influence, and understand sentiment to inform your next move.
-Also alerts you to potentially damaging posts to avoid social crises.
+Brandwatch alerts you to potentially damaging posts to avoid social crises, as well as to positive ones where action might be warranted.
+Also use to explore topic analysis, measure influence, and understand sentiment to inform your next move.
 View historical data back to 2010 depending on plan.

 Price: Contact Brandwatch for a customized quote

-By the numbers, CyberAlert‘s reach of news media is pretty impressive.
-Monitor media by type, country, language and other factors for access to everything you want to know.
-Enter keywords to receive daily (or customized) email alerts of news articles from more than 60,000 news sources in 191 countries, or overnight results from more than 250 local and national radio stations in the top 50 U.S. markets.
-Monitor closed-captioning text and news broadcast preview clips, as well as receive clips containing your specified keywords.
-Blogs, message boards/forums, and video descriptions are a nice bonus.
+Glean.info‘s reach of online media is pretty impressive.
+It automatically monitors Twitter, Facebook, LinkedIn, Instagram, blogs, message boards and forums, usenet newsgroups, and social videos daily.
+Enter keywords to receive daily (or customized) email alerts of news articles from more than 65,000 news sources in 191 countries, or overnight results from more than 250 local and national radio stations in the top 50 U.S. markets.
+You can also monitor closed-captioning text and news broadcast preview clips, as well as receive clips containing your specified keywords.

 Price: Free 14-day trial, then customized to client needs